katha-ai/VELOCITI/README.md

 ## [Video LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA)
 This can be evaluated by running the below command with the test name.
-Scripts are provided in folder `video_llava/`
+Scripts are provided in the folder `video_llava/`

 ```
 python video_llava_eval.py --test ivat \